nathkrill/raudaia/Gods of the Valley.md

 The Valley religion is mostly ignored by other cultures.
 Those who have encountered them are often convinced they are demons or desert spirits.
 ## [[Atum]] (Violet)

-[[Atum]] is the leader of the seven.
-His symbols are amethyst and purple flowers.
-As all the valley gods, his domain is ever shifting, but he is characterised as a benevolent and charming figure, often associated with romance.

 ## [[Durmo]] (Indigo)

-A deeper and darker brother of [[Atum]].
-He is most associated with heartbreak and loneliness.
-He has a brooding persona.

 ## [[Jarbi]] (Blue)

-A wise and wistful character, [[Jarbi]] is most known for her dreams and charms.
-She can also be associated with water due to her colour.
-Her gems are opal and sapphire.

 ## [[Ituna]] (Green)

-[[Ituna]] has a vast domain.
-Due to the major appearance of green in nature she is often seen as a goddess of life and growth.
-To some she can be the herald of sickness and poison.
-That sickness extends to the mind, with emotions like greed and jealousy.
-Emerald is her gem.

 ## [[Kagan]] (Yellow)

-[[Kagan]] is god of all things light.
-The sun, gold, honey, and wealth are usually his.
-The reason he is less powerful despite his domains is because he is fleeting and fanciful.
-He is a deceitful god, and loves practical jokes.
-His followers wear quartz and topaz, and they will often trade fool's gold to their enemies.

 ## [[Nituma]] (Orange)

-The sister of [[Ituna]]. [[Nituma]] is converse to her sister as she holds the domain of created things.
-Art, music, and crafts are what she delights in.
-Due to the emotional range of her domain, she often courts the other gods, drawing inspiration from them.

 ## [[Shal]] (Red)

-The weakest of the seven, [[Shal]] is depicted as a grumpy old man.
-He is often mocked by the others, and is associated with rage and anger.
-Despite this, he is a sensitive soul and is not malicious.
-He is considered to be righteous and a champion of justice.
-His symbols are rubies.